pmcau/AustralianElectorates/README.md

 ```
 [
   {
-    "Name":"Canberra",
-    "State":"ACT",
+    "Name": "Canberra",
+    "ShortName": "canberra",
+    "State": "ACT",
+    "Area": 312.0,
+    "ExistInCurrent": true,
+    "ExistInFuture": true,
+    "DateGazetted": "2018-07-13",
-    "Description":"<p>The Division of Canberra covers an area in central ACT consisting of the Districts of:</p><ul><li>Canberra Central,</li><li>Kowen,</li><li>Majura,</li><li>part of Belconnen,</li><li>part of Jerrabomberra,</li><li>part of Molonglo Valley,</li><li>part of Weston Creek, and</li><li>part of Woden Valley</li></ul>",
+    "Description": "<p>The Division of Canberra covers an area in central ACT consisting of the Districts of:</p><ul><li>Canberra Central,</li><li>Kowen,</li><li>Majura,</li><li>part of Belconnen,</li><li>part of Jerrabomberra,</li><li>part of Molonglo Valley,</li><li>part of Weston Creek, and</li><li>part of Woden Valley</li></ul>",
-    "Area":312.0,
+    "DemographicRating": "<strong>Inner Metropolitan</strong> - situated in capital cities and consisting of well-established built-up suburbs",
-    "ProductsAndIndustry":"Mainly residential with tourism, retail and some light industry at Fyshwick and Beard",
+    "ProductsAndIndustry": "Mainly residential with tourism, retail and some light industry at Fyshwick and Beard",
-    "NameDerivation":"A locality name derived from an Aboriginal word which is held to mean 'meeting place'.",
+    "NameDerivation": "A locality name derived from an Aboriginal word which is held to mean 'meeting place'.",
-    "DateGazetted":"2018-07-13T00:00:00",
-    "Members":[
+    "Members": [
       {
-        "Name":"Brodtmann, G",
+        "Name": "Brodtmann, G",
-        "Begin":2010,
-        "Party":"ALP"
+        "Begin": 2010,
+        "Party": "ALP"
       },
       {
-        "Name":"Ellis, A",
+        "Name": "Ellis, A",
-        "Begin":1998,
-        "End":2010,
-        "Party":"ALP"
+        "Begin": 1998,
+        "End": 2010,
+        "Party": "ALP"
       }
-    ],
-    "DemographicRating":"<strong>Inner Metropolitan</strong> - situated in capital cities and consisting of well-established built-up suburbs"
+    ]
   },
 ```